bostonazure/rag-vector-agent-semantic-kernel/labs/lab2/readme.md

 I'm sorry, but I can't access real-time data such as the current time.
 However, you can easily determine the current time on the West Coast of the United States by knowing their time zone.
 The West Coast is in the Pacific Time Zone (PT).
 During Standard Time, it is UTC-8, and during Daylight Saving Time, it is UTC-7.
 You can compare this to your current time zone to find the current time on the West Coast.
 ```

-This shows the prompt did not call the plugin function when we called the LLM - so the result from the LLM indicates it does not know.
+This shows the prompt did not call the plugin function in order to replace `{{dateTimePlugin.timeZone}}` and `{{dateTimePlugin.dateWithTime}}` when we called the LLM - so the result from the LLM indicates it does not know.

 Now let's render the prompt so the plugin functions get called.